moddojo/moddocs/docs/minecraft/cobblemon-server.md

 ## Log in to AMP and setup Minecraft

-Visit your server's IPv4 address in your browser with :8080 on the end of the address to open AMP's console.
+Visit your server's IPv4 address in your browser with :8080 on the end of the address to open AMP's web GUI.
 Create a new game server instance and select Minecraft Java Edition.
 In Minecraft's configuration (***Configuration -> Minecraft -> Server and Startup***), choose Fabric version 1.21.1, Loader version 0.16.10 and installer version 1.0.1.

 In ***Java and Memory*** tab, set memory limit to **20024MB**.